Art by Serena

-My background has covered many visual art skills; from calligraphy, brush lettering, set and props design, large scale banners and backdrops, book illustration and graphic design of logos, brochures, flyers , posters and signage.
+My background covers many visual art skills; from calligraphy, brush lettering, set and props design, large scale banners and backdrops, book illustration and graphic design of logos, brochures, flyers , posters and signage.

 I use many different media, such as pen & ink, charcoal, watercolours, acrylics, and pastels.
 Each artwork or subject, lends itself to a particular medium.

-My house portraits have been very popular.
+My house portraits have been very popular, usually commissioned for special anniversaries, birthday or retirement gifts.
 They are usually worked in watercolour, pastels or pen & ink.

-I am an outdoor girl and much of my art is directly influenced by my love of the natural world.
+I love the outdoors, love gardening, and much of my art is directly influenced by my love of the natural world, especially landscapes.

 Being also a Commercial Artist/Designer I am, of course, influenced by the brief!